Hasnain Akhtar

 Hasnain Akhtar (Urdu: حسنین اختر) is a snooker player from Pakistan.

 In 2024, he won the ACBS Asian Under-21 Snooker Championship held in Riyadh.
 In 2025, he was the winner of the IBSF World U17 Championship in Bahrain.

 Career

 In July 2024, Akhtar won the Asian Under-21 Snooker Championship in Riyadh by beating fellow Pakistani player Ahsan Ramzan 4–3.

 In July 2025, he won the IBSF World Under-17 Championship at the Crowne Plaza in Bahrain.
 He beat Riley Powell from Wales 4–0 in the final to clinch the title.

+In November 2025, he participated in the IBSF World Snooker Championship 2025 along with three-time winner Muhammad Asif and three other players.
+In February 2026, he participated in the Asian Under-21 Snooker Championship along with Asif, Rana Irfan Mahmood, and Ahsan Ramzan.